HenrikBengtsson/port4me/README.md

 export PORT4ME_EXCLUDE_SITE
 ```

+In addition to ports excluded via above mechanisms, **port4me** excludes ports that are considered unsafe by the Chrome and Firefox web browsers.
+This behavior can be controlled by environment variable `PORT4ME_EXCLUDE_BUILTIN`, which defaults to `{chrome},{mozilla}`.
+Token `{chrome}` expands to [the set of ports that Chrome blocks](https://chromium.googlesource.com/chromium/src.git/+/refs/heads/master/net/base/port_util.cc), and `{mozilla}` expands to [the set of ports that Mozilla Firefox blocks](https://www-archive.mozilla.org/projects/netlib/portbanning#portlist).

-In addition to excluding a set of ports, one can limit the range of ports to be scanned by specifying command-line option `--include`, e.g.
+Analogously to excluding a set of ports, one can limit the range of ports to be scanned by specifying command-line option `--include`, e.g.

 ```sh
 {alice}$ port4me --include=2000-2123,4321,10000-10999